shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/redacted-artifacts/README.md

 ## 🛡 Defensive Insight

-Improper redaction is a common data protection failure.
+Improper redaction is a common and dangerous data protection failure.

-Simply covering text with shapes or black boxes does not remove the original content from the document.

-If the text layer remains intact, attackers may recover the hidden information.
+If redactions are applied using graphical overlays rather than removing the underlying text, attackers may be able to:

+- select and delete the overlay objects
+- extract hidden text from the document layer
+- recover sensitive information

-Proper redaction requires:
+Secure redaction requires:

-- permanently removing sensitive text
+- permanently removing sensitive text from the document
 - flattening document layers
-- verifying that underlying content cannot be extracted
+- verifying that the original data cannot be recovered

-Organizations that rely on visual redaction alone risk exposing sensitive information.
+Many real-world data leaks have occurred due to this exact mistake.

 ---